aru20/EDA-AirBnB/README.md

 2.3 Accommodates (number of people)
 3. Advice to the municipality of Amsterdam
 3.1 Finding possibly illegal hotels
-3.2 Unwanted effects of professional hosts
+3.2 Unwanted Effects of professional hosts
 4. Advice to the tourists
-4.1 Average daily price per neighbourhood
+4.1 Average daily price per neighborhood
 4.2 Neighbourhood safety
 4.3 Review scores location, and location scores versus price 4.4 How to use review scores